University of FloridaSolutions for Your Life

 Chemical Control

 Pesticides may be applied to ornamental plants in a granular form, a liquid foliar spray, or a drench.
-Most chemicals used in disease management are applied as sprays or dusts aimed at fungal pathogens on leaves and other aboveground plant parts.
+Most chemicals used in disease management are applied as sprays aimed at fungal pathogens on leaves and other aboveground plant parts.
 Pesticides may be applied before planting to soil and planting stock in a drench or dip, respectively.
-Gaseous soil fumigants are sometimes applied as a preplant treatment in mass plant production systems and kill most organisms in the soil including fungi, bacteria, nematodes, and weed seed.
+Gaseous soil fumigants are sometimes applied as a preplant treatment in mass plant production systems and kill most organisms in the soil, including fungi, bacteria, nematodes, and weed seed.
 Fumigants are highly toxic; therefore, extreme safety precautions must be taken to protect workers.

 Choosing a Pesticide

 Trade names available for each chemical in Table 1 are listed in Table 2, along with the activity of each.
-There is usually more than one product available for each active ingredient and some products contain more than one chemical.
-The activity of a chemical refers to its mobility in the plant, and should be considered when choosing a product.
+There is usually more than one product available for each active ingredient, and some products contain more than one chemical.
+A chemical's activity refers to its mobility in the plant and should be considered when choosing a product.
 Systemic fungicides (S) usually move upward within a plant, though there are a few that also move downward.
 They may be applied as foliar sprays, seed treatments, root dips, soil drenches, or tree injections.
 Locally systemic fungicides (LS) have limited mobility in the direct vicinity of application.
 Almost all systemic fungicides disrupt only one or a few steps in fungal metabolism.
-Therefore, resistance to these chemicals usually occurs within a few years if used frequently.
+Therefore, resistance to these chemicals can occur in some pathogen populations with repeat applications.
 It is best to use these products in combination or rotation with broad-spectrum contact fungicides to delay development of resistance.
 Advantages of using systemic fungicides include longer residual activity and survival of possible beneficial organisms on the plant surface.
-Contact fungicides may have protective or curative activity.
-Most fungicides and bactericides are protectants (P) and must be present on the surface of the plant in advance of the pathogen in order to prevent infection.
+Fungicides may have protective or curative activity.
+Most fungicides and bactericides are protectants (P) and must be present on or in the plant in advance of the pathogen in order to prevent infection.
 These chemicals may be applied when environmental conditions are conducive to a disease outbreak.
-Products with curative activity (C) may be applied after the onset of disease.
+Products with curative activity (C) may be applied after infection but prior to severe disease symptoms.
 Some chemicals have both protective and curative activity that may depend on the rate of application.
-Resistance to many contact pesticides is slow to develop or non-existent because many different metabolic pathways of target organisms are disrupted.
-Keep in mind that the overuse of these products may also reduce populations of beneficial organisms (i.e. biological controls).
+Resistance to many contact pesticides is slow to develop or nonexistent because many different metabolic pathways of target organisms are disrupted.

 Pesticide Performance